-DEFINITION OF ECE25
+DEFINITION OF ECE

-For the purpose of the Policy and the actions there under, Early Childhood Education (ECE) refers to programmes and provisions for children from three to five years of age, catering to the needs of a child in all developmental domains i.e. physical, cognitive, language, social and emotional.
-Provisions will include supporting synergy between aspects of creative expression, aesthetic appreciation, health and nutrition.
+For the purpose of this Policy and the actions there under, Early Childhood Education (ECE) refers to programmes and provisions for children from three to five years of age, catering to the needs of a child in all domains of development i.e. physical, motor, cognitive, language, social, emotional; creative and aesthetic appreciation and synergy with health and nutritional aspects.
 Focus will be aimed at developmentally appropriate pre-primary education that will evolve towards formal school preparation.
-This policy is thus applicable to all early childhood care and education programmes/related services in public, private and voluntary sectors in all settings across regions that are offered to children between 3- 5 years.
-These services could go by the nomenclature katchi classes, pre-primary schools, preschools, nursery schools, kindergartens ad preparatory schools and propose to cater to the needs of children from three to five years.
+This policy is thus applicable to all early childhood care and education programmes/related services in public, private and voluntary sectors in all settings across regions that are offered to children between 3-5 years.
+These services could go by the nomenclature katchi classes, pre-primary schools, preschools, nursery schools, kindergartens, preparatory schools, etc. and propose to cater to the needs of children from three to five years.